 London Contemporary Dance School is our world-class conservatoire, offering vocational training to the highest technical and artistic standards in its undergraduate, taught postgraduate and research programmes, and at a pre-vocational level through our Centre for Advanced Training.
 The School supports the training of approximately 190 students each year, drawn from all over the world, while the Centre for Advanced Training works with young people drawn from the south of England aged 11-18.
-The School is a founding affiliate of the Conservatoire for Dance and Drama, through which its programmes are funded by HEFCE, and its degrees are validated by the University of Kent.
+The School is a founding affiliate of the Conservatoire for Dance and Drama, through which its programmes are funded by HEFCE, and its degrees are validated by University of the Arts London.
 A pioneer of the concept of Centres for Advanced Training, The Place now benefits from the emerging network of CATs throughout England.

 The Place has an outstanding track record as a seed bed for developing new choreographic talent, having nurtured and supported many of the UK’s most outstanding choreographers long before they became well-known successes.
 Our artist development programme helps to identify and develop this talent, and initiatives like Work Place, Choreodrome, Exit Visa, Pivot Dance and the Rural Touring Dance Initiative provide a structure through which artists can successfully develop their own careers.